Tama Tawhai

 Ko Tama Tawhai tōku ingoa.

-Outside of work I enjoy spending time with whanau and friends, remaining active through regular exercise, getting involved with our kids sports and activities, and travelling both within NZ and abroad (when borders allow).
+I enjoy spending time with whānau and friends, staying active through regular exercise, and getting involved with my kids sports and activities.
+I’m also an avid Warriors fan – up the wahs!

 Back...